1st Chairwoman and ICEO of Madamfo Ghana e.V.

 1,200 children are able to have a warm meal for lunch – thanks to the Madamfo Ghana School Feeding Programme.
 And, furthermore, there is a special fund to support physically and mentally impaired children and due to flexible emergency aid projects, lives can be saved in precarious situations.

 The Reforestation Programme in the north of Ghana creates income for the locals and counters rural exodus with hope for a better future.
 The project is complemented with climate protection and education programs for more than 15,000 children.
-A bee-farming project will be added in 2020.
+A bee-farming project was added in 2020.